Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a florist.

 Completely remove leaves with reddish spots, as it is a symptom of anthracnose.
 Apply a fungicide with azoxystrobin to limit the chances of a full outbreak.

 Uses in the Garden

 Liriope muscari is a type of monkey grass commonly used for borders and walkways in the garden.
-They are beloved for their purple-spiked or white-flowering blooms.
+It is beloved for its purple-spiked or white-flowering blooms.

 Ophiopogon japonicas, commonly known as dwarf mondo grass, look great between stepping-stones or pavers.
 Dwarf monad grass is also available in the traditional green colored grass or a darker, black-life variety.

-Use liriope spicata in sloping areas or in places where you won’t mind aggressive growth.
-This variety tends to fill in quickly, and will grow in places left without any other plants.
+Use Liriope spicata in sloping areas or in places where you won’t mind aggressive growth.
+This variety tends to fill in quickly, and it will grow in places left without any other plants.